rilldata/rill/docs/docs/installation.md

 ## macOS

-On macOS, we recommend installing `rill` using Brew:
+On macOS, we recommend installing `rill` using Homebrew:

 ```bash
 brew install rilldata/tap/rill